 For the most part, stains can be used right out of the can without diluting or mixing.
 The adjustments are easy to work out.
 A little practice is all it takes to figure them out.
 Set up some practice boards and you’ll be proficient in record time.

 A stain job that might take two hours by hand, might take only a matter of minutes with this gun.
 It’s very useful and the results actually look better than if it was stained by hand.
 A little wipe off at the end is the only manual labor required.

 The gun is easy to disassemble and because the cup is gravity fed, cleaning takes less than ten minutes.
 Once your staining is complete, you’ll be able to tear it apart, clean it, put it back together, and store it in no time.
 Then you’ll be on your way to starting your next project.

 The compressor is a bit noisy, but that’s not really unexpected.
-This sprayer deserves its place as the top pick.
+If you’re spraying deck stain, this is the one you want so this sprayer deserves its place as the top pick.

 2. Graco Magnum X7 Paint Spray Gun